Appaloosa bean

 The Appaloosa bean is a cultivar bean variety of the species Phaseolus vulgaris.

 Seed and plant characteristics

 The Appaloosa Bean (Phaseolus vulgaris), plant grows up to 24 in tall, with the beans about a 1/2 in in length.
 The pods can be eaten as a fresh green bean.
-Front portion of the bean is ivory colored; the other end is speckled with purple and mocha.
-The bean is named after the Appaloosa ponies of the Nez Perce tribe.
+Front portion of the bean is ivory colored; the other end is speckled with dark purple–brown.
+The bean is named after the Appaloosa horses of the Nez Perce people, which have a similar speckled black and white coloration.

 The seed was cultivated near the Palouse River in Eastern Washington & Northern Idaho.
-With similarities to the pinto bean, some attribute the bean to like the New Mexican Appaloosa, which is actually a different variety of bean.
+It is a different cultivar from the New Mexican Appaloosa, though both share similar coloration and are both named after the horse.